major nonfuel-mineral-producing areas in Virginia

 manganese prospects are concentrated in the western Piedmont and the Valley and Ridge physiographic provinces

-Source: Virginia Department of Mines, Minerals and Energy, Manganese Occurrences in Virginia
+Source: Virginia Department of Energy, Manganese Occurrences in Virginia

 Virginia's commercial tin mine was in Rockbridge County